 B. Temperature settings

-Temperature has been measured with a data acquisition of Agilent 34970A [13] [14] using a Pt100, as shown in figure 2.
-Temperature acquisition has been performed using a software Agilent Benchlink Data logger.
-To interface PC and data acquisition an USB/GPIB of Agilent has been employed.
+Temperature was measured with an Agilent 34970A data acquisition [13], [14] using a Pt100, as shown in Figure 2.
+Temperature acquisition was performed using the Agilent Benchlink Data Logger software.
+To interface a PC and the data acquisition, an Agilent USB/GPIB was employed.

-C. First experiment analysis method
+C. First experiment and analysis method

-Data have been collected every 5 seconds throughout the period of prove, both for temperature and for resistance.
-Results have been reworked using Excel.
-In figure 3 experiment setting is shown.
-All the measurements have been done after a warm up period of each instruments of about 30 minutes.
-Temperature has been changed quickly [15] from -10 °C to 103 °C, using WEISS SB11500 chamber.
+Data were collected every 5 seconds throughout the testing period, both for temperature and for resistance.
+Results were reworked using Excel.
+The experiment setup is shown in Figure 3.
+All the measurements were taken after allowing the instruments to warm up for about 30 minutes.
+The temperature was increased quickly [15] from −10 °C to 103 °C using a WEISS SB11500 chamber.

 Fig.2.
 Temperature sensor and Pt100.

 Fig.3.
-First experiment setting.
+First experiment setup.

-D. Second experiment analysis method
+D. Second experiment and analysis method

-Temperature has been changed by step of 5 degrees centigrade from -10 °C to 80 °C using challenge 1200 ACS chamber, as shown in figure 4.
-Data have been collected cyclically every 5 seconds, when temperature was exactly at the set point for a period of 15 minutes.
-Results have been reworked using Excel.
-Pt100 has been positioned to 5 millimetres from the sensor , as observable in figure 5.
-All the measurements have been done after a warm up period of each instruments about 30 minutes.
+The temperature was increased by steps of 5 degrees centigrade from -10 °C to 80 °C using a Challenge 1200 ACS chamber, as shown in Figure 4.
+Data were collected cyclically every 5 seconds once the temperature was exactly at the set point for a period of 15 minutes.
+The results were reworked using Excel.
+The Pt100 was positioned 5 millimetres from the sensor , as observable in Figure 5.
+All the measurements were taken after allowing each instrument to warm up for about 30 minutes.

 Fig.4.
 Challenge 1200 ACS oven chamber.

 Fig.5.
-Pt 100 at 5mm from sensor
+Pt 100 positioned 5mm from sensor

-E. Third experiment analysis method
+E. Third experiment and analysis method

-Humidity [16] has been analysed by setting temperature at 30 °C and varying it from 30 % to 90%, by dividing the range in 4 steps.
-At the set point, data has been collected every 5 seconds for a period of 30 minutes with the same tools and automated acquisition system used in previous experiments.
-Humidity has been studied in challenge 1200 ACS oven chamber.
-Results have been reworked using Excel.
+Humidity [16] was analysed by setting the temperature at 30 °C and varying the humidity from 30 % to 90 %, dividing the range into 4 steps.
+At the set point, data was collected every 5 seconds for a period of 30 minutes using the same tools and automated acquisition system as in the previous experiments.
+Humidity was studied in a Challenge 1200 ACS oven chamber.
+The results were reworked using Excel.

 IV.
 DATA ANALYSIS